 You are responsible for registering only for courses that are required for your declared major and you must promptly notify the Gadsden State VA Office when dropping or adding classes or when withdrawing from all classes.

 Incomplete Grades: “I” (incomplete) is not considered a grade by the VA.
 See Grade Reports in the “College Regulations” section of the catalog.

 Veterans Upward Bound (VUB) is a program free to eligible veteran participants who have an honorable discharge from any armed forces unit of the United States.
 VUB provides an array of services to veterans preparing for enrollment in an academic or technical program.

 The Alabama G.I.
 Dependents' Scholarship Program is another possible source of financial assistance for eligible students.
 This program is administered by the Alabama Department of Veterans Affairs for the benefit of an eligible dependent - a child, a stepchild, a spouse or an unmarried widow(er) - of a disabled veteran (living or deceased) who was a permanent civilian resident of Alabama for a least one year immediately prior to entry into the military service.
 Special consideration is given to dependents of permanently and totally disabled veterans who are bona fide residents or who were bona fide residents prior to their death.
 Other categories are dependents of former prisoners of war (POW), dependents of veterans declared missing in action (MIA), and dependents of those who died in service.

-Maximum education benefits include tuition (minus fees), required textbooks, and laboratory fees for five standard academic years (10 semesters) or for a prescribed technical course at any state-supported junior or community college, university, or technical school.
+Maximum education benefits include tuition (minus fees), required textbooks, and laboratory fees for five standard academic years (10 semesters) or a prescribed technical course at any state-supported community college, university, or technical school.
 Remedial coursework is not funded under the Alabama G.I.
 Dependents' Scholarship Program.